I recently turned 36.

 But here’s the good news about the unknown: it is full of infinite possibility.
 I have no doubt that God hangs out in the deep end just waiting for us to jump in with him and discover the treasures hidden there.

-(My feelings on this can best be expressed by the movie Moana, which had me ugly crying like a weirdo in the front row while my kids repeatedly asked for popcorn and Icy refills, rudely failing to notice their mother was busy having a major emotional and spiritual breakthrough.
-“Here.
-Take 5 dollars.
-Just whatever, man”).
+(My feelings on this can best be expressed by the movie Moana, which had me ugly crying like a weirdo in the front row while my kids repeatedly asked for popcorn and Icy refills while failing to notice their mother was busy having a major emotional and spiritual breakthrough.)

 So here I am.
 I surthrived my year of yes.
 And yah, I’m sticking with that made up word.
 Because while in some of my yeses I thrived and in others I merely survived, together they taught me to say yes to who I really am.